-1.4 Program Products.
-For a complete list of Products available through the Program, Member shall contact its Account Manager or go to the Program web pages located on Adobe.com http://www.adobe.com/cy_en/howtobuy/buying-programs/vip.html.
-All Products purchased through the Program are solely for use within Member’s own organization and all re-sale, sublicensing, and other distribution is prohibited except as set forth in Section 4.1 and/or the Program Guide, if applicable.
-Certain offerings may be available for license by purchasing Consumables, as described in the Program Guide.
+1.4 Programme Products.
+For a complete list of Products available through the Programme, Member shall contact its Account Manager or go to the Programme web pages located on Adobe.com http://www.adobe.com/cy_en/howtobuy/buying-programs/vip.html.
+All Products purchased through the Programme are solely for use within Member’s own organisation and all re-sale, sublicensing and other distribution is prohibited except as set forth in Section 4.1 and/or the Programme Guide, if applicable.
+Certain offerings may be available for licence by purchasing Consumables, as described in the Programme Guide.

 2.3 Confidentiality.
 Member shall treat VIP ID as confidential and not share or disclose such information.